 - pour onions in the pan where the beef was cooked for about 5 or 6 minutes until translucent

-- add garlic and cook quickly until fragrant
+- add garlic and seasoning and cook quickly until fragrant

-- add stock, water and thyme, stir to combine and bring to a simmer
+- add stock and water, stir to combine and bring to a simmer